DeCoste Writing Protocol

 • Teachers and parents don’t agree about which accommodation the student needs

 uPAR is based on the work of Dr. Denise DeCoste and Linda Bastiani Wilson, authors of the widely embraced PAR (Protocol for Accommodations in Reading).
-Their desire was to create a repeatable and systematic assessment process that would not only provide concrete documentation you can use for IEP meetings, but also outline evidence-based practices you can use to make decisions about selecting a suitable reading accommodation for a student being considered.
+Their desire was to create a repeatable and systematic process that would not only provide concrete documentation you can use for IEP meetings, but also outline evidence-based practices you can use to make decisions about selecting a suitable reading accommodation for a student being considered.

 “We could kind of guesstimate that I think Gavin could read at grade level or a little bit above, but uPar was able to show us that, yes your guesstimation was right, but guess what?
 Gavin could also read up to sophomore level in high school and comprehend that text.”
 Kristin Smith, AT Facilitator